helmedeiros/ruby_bits/README.md

 ###### - SHORT-CIRCUIT - "AND":

-The logical *AND* is expressed in Ruby as `&&`, and it work only evaluating a second statement when first is false.
+The logical *AND* is expressed in Ruby as `&&`, and it work only evaluating a second statement when first is true.
 Maybe sometimes you'll have two levels of `if` that can be keep together, using the *AND*.

 **Ex.:** bad code: